 There is a 4.5 mile walk called the ‘Meldon Viaduct Circuit’ which takes in part of Prewley Moor and Sourton Down before picking up the old railway line and looping around through Meldon Quarry and then crossing over the viaduct.
 Details of which can be found – HERE.

 If you fancy getting up close and personal with Meldon Viaduct and have £25 to spare then you can experience a freefall abseil known as the ‘Big Oke Abseil’ which goes all the way down to the river below.
+Unfortunately in the July of 2017 a 12 year old boy had to be rescued after falling and injuring his leg whilst abseiling off the viaduct.
+His fall ended up with him being stuck some two metres up on the inspection gantry.
+Fire crews from Okehampton and Hatherleigh, along with a special rescue team from Camels Head and Dartmoor Search and Rescue team eventually rescued the boy who was found to have a broken knee.

 In 1937 Churchman produced a set of 50 cigarette cards called ‘Wonderful Railway Travel’ which depicted various railway bridges, one of which was Meldon Viaduct.
 Today that card has a catalogued price of £25 and normally fetches around £15.
 By chance I found the one above on Ebay which I bought for £1